ayyjohn/mandalamaker/README.md

 ## Future Plans

-### Save/Share feature
-It's nice to be able to share your creations.
-Eventually Mandala Maker will include a module at the bottom allowing you to save the drawing as a png/jpg file, or post it to social media sites like facebook and twitter.

 ### Improved Color Swatch
 With more static options the user would be able to make much less clashing images by using smoother, more complementary colors rather than the default ROYGBIV.
 A larger swatch dropdown could be an option, or even sliders to adjust the H, S, and L values interactively.